 These refinements may be the reason for Emerson’s lower ranking on the list; however, Emerson community members have expressed varying opinions.

-“U.S. News and World Report made significant changes to their methodology in ranking colleges and universities this year, such as no longer considering small class sizes or faculty with terminal graduate degrees,” President Jay Bernhardt said in an email statement to the Beacon.
+“U.S. News & World Report made significant changes to their methodology in ranking colleges and universities this year, such as no longer considering small class sizes or faculty with terminal graduate degrees,” President Jay Bernhardt said in an email statement to the Beacon.
 “The new rankings also penalize programs like Emerson that teach in fields like communication and the arts, where initial earnings are not the sole focus.”

 Bernhardt attributed the change in the college’s ranking to the report’s modified methodology, not to any difference in performance.

-“Emerson is still considered a highly innovative school based on other criteria within U.S. News and has numerous other high rankings in other publications, such as The Hollywood Reporter and the Sustainable Campus Index,” he said.
+“Emerson is still considered a highly innovative school based on other criteria within U.S. News & has numerous other high rankings in other publications, such as The Hollywood Reporter and the Sustainable Campus Index,” he said.

 U.S. News stated that in this year’s list they “increased the emphasis on how often schools’ students from all socioeconomic backgrounds earned degrees and took advantage of information on graduate outcomes that was not available until recently.”

-Dylan Young, Emerson College Students’ Union chair of national development, said the drop could be based on one of Emerson’s most controversial topics: financial aid
+Dylan Young, Emerson College Students’ Union chair of national development, said the drop could be based on one of Emerson’s most controversial topics: financial aid.

 “On U.S. News’ page, Emerson is ranked 128th in Top Performers on Social Mobility,” Young said.
 “Now that the list is accounting for all socioeconomic backgrounds in their ranking, it’s not surprising that Emerson is ranked much lower than before.
 Unlike most of its peer institutions, [the college] does not raise financial aid grants and scholarships along with tuition and inflation.”